 Once a picture has been built up of the information flow, either end-to-end or for parts of the process, then we need to move on to actively capturing it and contextualising it.
 We need to make sense of it far beyond how it is interpreted and used today.
 As mentioned, one of the biggest barriers to achieving the visibility you want and need is access to data.
 By understanding how information is shared today, inside and outside of your main systems of record, and inside and outside of your organisation we can utilise technology to access it, join it together and make sense of it without the need for extensive integration and standardisation initiatives.
 In effect pulling all the structured (ERP data for example) and unstructured data (emails, PDFs etc.) together.

 Visibility Makes All The Difference

-Steps 1 and 2 will help you begin getting a true picture of the end-to-end operational supply chain, start where there is the most pain and least visibility.
+Steps 1 and 2 will help you begin getting a true picture of the end-to-end operational supply chain, start where there are the most pain and least visibility.
 This does not require a transformational change in the way each part of the supply chain operates today but with step 3 it could lead to a transformation in how it operates in the future.
-With OmPrompt’s Sentient Supply Chain Platform you can get visibility of your operational supply chain right now.
+With OmPrompt’s Sentient Supply Chain Platform, you can get visibility of your operational supply chain right now.

 About OmPrompt Ltd.